DahnM20/ai-flow/README.md

 #### Create a custom layout for your flow

-When your flow is complete, you have the option to run it as is or create a custom layout focusing on the most interesting part.
+When your flow is complete, you have the option to run it as is or create a custom layout focusing on the most interesting parts.

 ![image-summary](assets/layout.png)